blake-armstrong/binding-tutorial-PLUMED/markdown/system.md

 There are many situations where binding processes and their thermodynamics are important; some of the more well-known examples including protein-ligand docking, interfacial chemistry and crystal growth.
 The model system described herein will aim to reproduce a typical simulation of crystal growth, though is also representative of other binding processes that occur via a species moving along a Cartesian direction.
 Crystal growth is the process by which matter, typically in the form of ions and/or molecules will diffuse from solution and add to the surface of a crystal at the interface.
 The intricacies and details of this process will ultimately govern the shape and properties of the final crystal.
-Common examples include biomineralisation processes where organic impurities inhibit and modify the growth of ionic crystals and industrial crysstallisation where chemical modifiers are used to prevent the growth of needle-like crystals that are difficult to work with and have unfavourable properties.
+Common examples include biomineralisation processes where organic impurities inhibit and modify the growth of ionic crystals and industrial crystallisation where chemical modifiers are used to prevent the growth of needle-like crystals that are difficult to work with and have unfavourable properties.

 Atomistic simulation of the above processes can give us insight into how to exert highly specific control over crystals to produce materials with finely-tuned properties.
 Ideally, we aim to obtain free energy profiles of the binding process that are correct not only for the bound and unbound states, but also along the whole pathway for binding, including the transition state region.
 Accurate barrier heights will provide a good starting point for estimating kinetic processes and paving the way for larger-scale coarse-grained and Monte Carlo simulation methods.